Sign in

 In the wake of his achievement, we take a look at the managers from Italy, who have reached this special milestone in Europe's premier club competition.

-Top 7 Italian Managers with Most UCL Matches
+Top 7 Italian Managers with the Most UCL Matches

 1. Carlo Ancelotti — 218 games

-The most successful manager in history of the UEFA Champions League, Carlo Ancelotti has been privileged to manage top teams across boarders, and he holds the record as the manager with the most games taken charge of in the competition.
+The most successful manager in the history of the UEFA Champions League, Carlo Ancelotti, has been privileged to manage top teams across borders, and he holds the record as the manager with the most games taken charge of in the competition.

-The legendary manager has managed at eight different clubs in the competition across 22 seasons, and in four decades.
+The legendary manager has managed at eight different clubs in the competition across 22 seasons and over four decades.

 2. Massimilliano Allegri — 100 games